lbraun/csr_lookup/proposal.md

 #### The basics…
 *This is the functionality we commit to finishing by December 1st.*

-Structure:
+Structure (see mock-ups for details):
+- Home page
-- Welcome page with search box
+  - Search box
 - Search results page
 - Company info page
+  - Wikipedia info box
+  - Informational content and ratings pulled from database

 Technology and APIs:
 - Angular JS